 An App(le) a Day, Keeps the Doctor Away?

-AI-enabled diagnosis can potentially aid even less competent people in making difficult decisions.
-Also consulting highly professional doctors only when confidence level of such automated tools is low will help utilizing their skills in more intricate cases.
-Although it will be a slow process for an emerging country like India, all in all inclusion of AI based solutions in day-to-day medical decision making will eventually enhance patient healthcare in an affordable and accessible manner.
+Although it will be a slow process for an emerging country like India, all in all, the inclusion of AI-based solutions in day-to-day medical decision making will eventually enhance patient healthcare in an affordable and accessible manner.